2004 Stanley Cup playoffs: (4) Toronto Maple Leafs vs. (5) Ottawa Senators

-Western Conference Quarterfinals
+Western Conference quarterfinals

 (1) Detroit Red Wings vs. (8) Nashville Predators

-The Detroit Red Wings entered the playoffs as the Presidents' Trophy winners, the Western Conference regular season and Central Division champions, with 109 points.
-Nashville qualified as the eighth seed earning 91 points (losing the tiebreaker to St. Louis by having fewer wins) during the regular season.
+This was the first playoff meeting between the Red Wings and Predators.
+The Red Wings entered the playoffs as the Presidents' Trophy winners, the Western Conference regular season and Central Division champions, with 109 points.
+The Predators qualified as the eighth seed earning 91 points (losing the tiebreaker to St. Louis by having fewer wins) during the regular season.
 This was the first playoff meeting between these two teams.
 The Predators qualified for the playoffs for the first time since entering the league in the 1998–99 season.
 Nashville won the season series earning seven of twelve points during this year's six game regular season series.

 Detroit defeated Nashville in six games.
-In game one the Red Wings scored three times in the third period and posted a 3–1 victory.
+In Game 1, the Red Wings scored three times in the third period and posted a 3–1 victory.
 Mathieu Schneider scored the game-winning goal late in third period on the power-play in game two.
 Nashville struck twice in the first period of game three and Tomas Vokoun made 41 saves in the Predators first playoff victory in franchise history.
 Detroit heavily out-shot Nashville in game four as Predators' goaltender Tomas Vokoun posted a 41 save shutout in a 3–0 Nashville win.
 In game five, Curtis Joseph started in goal for the Red Wings, and Henrik Zetterberg scored a goal and an assist in the first six minutes of the game as the Red Wings dominated the Predators, winning 4–1.
 Detroit scored two goals 30 seconds apart in game six and Curtis Joseph posted a shutout as the Red Wings closed out the series with a 2–0 win.